-Prayer to Father of Sowa Rigpa, the Traditional Medicine system of the himalayan regions of India, Bhutan, Nepal, Tibet, Buryatia, Siberia, and Mongolia
+Prayer to Father of Sowa Rigpa, Tibetan Medicine, the Traditional Medicine system of the himalayan regions of India, Bhutan, Nepal, Tibet, Buryatia, Siberia, and Mongolia

 Douglas studied at University level as a Biology major in the early 1990's for almost 4 years.
 Being discontent with the curriculum, he continued studying at the University for several more years, though it was always with the focus from many different healing modalities that he studied.
 In the late 1990's he began practicing UL Craniosacral therapy, and deepened his knowledge of Ayurveda working as a yoga teacher and therapist at the Growing Edge in Big Sur, CA. He first visited India, China, Nepal and Tibet in 1991.
 He received certificate of 500 hour study from National Institute of Ayurvedic Medicine in 1998, and studied Pancha Karma under Dr Vishundas Kannan of Kerala, India in 2004.
 In 2010 he began his formal studies in Sowa Rigpa and immediately began replacing many Naturopathic approaches he was utilizing in his clinics, with the traditional remedial measures of Sowa Rigpa.
 In the summers of 2013 and 2014 Gunasilan studied and practiced external therapies of Sowa Rigpa in Amdo, Tibet at a famous all Sowa Rigpa Hospital in Malo, under the direction of his primary teacher Dr. Nida Chenagtsang.
 His thorough knowledge of various modern alternative healing modalities allows him to understand his clients' journeys of healing and wellness, and offer them practical advice accordingly.